 Would you want to know if you are leaving money on the table?
 Would you want to know what the other person really wants from your company?
 Would you want a way to get behind those poker faces people adopt when negotiating important deals?

-Ambiguity comes in many forms from posturing, to pretending to want one thing when in fact you want something else, to vague statements and promises.
+The ambiguity comes in many forms from posturing, to pretending to want one thing when in fact you want something else, too vague statements and promises.
 All negotiators, whether savvy or neophyte, fall into the ambiguity trap.
 A study done by Professor Lee Thompson found that 50% of skilled negotiators failed to uncover and meet the other parties’ needs.
 There were two reasons: First, the other side was bluffing.
 Second, and much more troubling, the other party did not know what it really wanted from the process.